 This book, though worded in gentler language than we use on The Winning Edge course, is down-to-earth, pragmatic and full of simple – not easy – ways of handling lifestyle and the problems that we create with our skewed and unrealistic expectations and perceptions…click here to read more

-Reviewed by Richard Jackson – November 2016
+Reviewed by Richard Jackson – April 2019

-Reviewed by Richard Jackson – October 2016
+Reviewed by Richard Jackson – March 2019

-Reviewed by Richard Jackson – September 2016
+Reviewed by Richard Jackson – Feb 2019

-‘Thinking Fast and Slow’ by Daniel Kahneman
+‘Thinking Fast and Slow’, by Daniel Kahneman

 Daniel Kahneman is an Israeli-American psychologist who, in 2002, won a Nobel Prize (shared with Vernon L. Smith) for his work in economic science.

 I found this book absolutely fascinating as Kahneman, bit by bit, uncovers the hidden biases that influence our decision-making.
 His work involves describing the two parts of the human brain that he calls System 1 and System 2.
 The role of the two systems are completely different.
 System 1 is the intuitive part of the brain that makes decisions quickly based on past experiences, existing beliefs and prejudices and System 2 works much more slowly and is analytical, deliberate and consciously effortful.